 - In November, the Transition Co-ordinator will liaise with the Grade 6 teachers.
 The Transition Co-ordinator will obtain an indication of each child’s level of academic performance and any other information about the special educational needs of your child.

 - In December, Grade 6 students will attend Orientation Day at Lilydale High School.
 On this day students will be given the opportunity to experience ‘half a day in the life of a Year 7 student at Lilydale High School’.
 Students and parents will each receive a handbook on this day.
 The handbooks are important reading for prospective students and parents.

 Term 1 of Year 7

-- Year 7 students participate in an organisational skills program called ‘Launch into High School’ which covers goal setting, planner usage, locker, workbook and homework organisation.
+- Year 7 students participate in an organisational skills program, which covers goal setting, lockers, workbook and homework organisation.

 - Year 7 students will participate in the Peer Support Program.
 This program is aimed at developing self-confidence and self-esteem by providing a support network.

-- During March/April, Year 7 students will have the opportunity to attend a Transition camp at Christian Youth Camp, Phillip Island.
+- During March/April, Year 7 students will have the opportunity to attend a Year 7 camp at Christian Youth Camp, Phillip Island.
 The purpose of the camp is to promote socialisation with other students and teachers.